qalle2/cdl-summary/README.md

 1. Find the iNES ROM file (extension `.nes`) that was used to create the `.cdl` file.
 1. Open the `.nes` file in FCEUX.
 1. Go to Help &rarr; Message Log.
-1. You should see something like `PRG ROM: 2 x 16KiB` where `2` is the PRG ROM size in 16-KiB banks.
+1. You should see something like `PRG ROM: 2 x 16KiB` where `2` is the PRG ROM size in 16-KiB units.

 ## Output
 The program prints the contents of the PRG ROM or CHR ROM part of the CDL file as blocks (runs of same or similar bytes, depending on settings).
 Each line represents a block.